Becoming a Shriner

 Two Types of Corporations

-The Shrine of North America consists of two separate corporations – the Colorado Corporation and Iowa Corporation.
+Shriners International consists of two separate corporations – the Colorado Corporation and Iowa Corporation.
 The Colorado Corporation is a 501(c)(3) corporation and under federal tax law is tax exempt and tax deductible.
 All of the Shrine Hospitals and Shrine Transportation funds are operated under this corporation.
 The Iowa Corporation is a 501(c)(10) corporation and is tax exempt but not tax deductible.
-This is the fraternity side of Shriners International and includes all of the Shrine Temples.
+This is the fraternal side of Shriners International and includes all of the Shrine temples.

 Beja Fundraising Events

 Proceeds from this fundraiser benefit the operations of Beja Shriners only – they do not benefit Shriners Hospitals for Children®.

 This is a charitable golf outing and is hosted by Beja Shrine Temple.
 Monies from this event are donated to the Shrine Transportation Fund.

 Events run by the clubs and units to raise funds for their operation and donation during the “Parade of Glory.”
 These include Brat Frys, dinners, selling plants, auctions, or any idea you might have as approved by the Potentate.

 Beja Sportsmans Raffle